-Explanation: The procedures assist analysts in determining if the insurer is exposed to greater-than-normal liquidity risk with respect to special deposits.
+Determine if the insurer is exposed to greater-than-normal liquidity risk with respect to special deposits.

 Special deposits are segregated into two sections: 1) for the benefit of all policyholders; and 2) all other special deposits.
 Both categories reflect amounts aggregated by state.
 Deposits for the benefit of all policyholders are held by individual states.
 The assets composing these deposits are held on the various investment schedules in the financial statement.
 However, the assets are not held in custody of the insurer, and restrictions are placed on the assets disposal.
-In a situation of a rehabilitating or troubled insurer, these restrictions on assets may cause concerns, particularly those not held for the benefit of all policyholders.
+Special deposit assets may be unavailable to pay policyholder claims.
+In a situation of a rehabilitation of an insurer or a troubled insurer, these restrictions on assets may cause concerns, particularly those not held for the benefit of all policyholders.

-This procedure also assists analysts in determining if the domiciliary state may be having difficulty in calling deposits that are deemed “all other special deposits.”
-This procedure specifically applies when the level of deposits that are not for the benefit of all policyholders as a percentage of total assets is high, or in cases when the insurer has been determined to be troubled.
+This procedure also assists analyst in determining if the domiciliary state may be having difficulty in calling deposits that are deemed “all other special deposits,” specifically when the level of deposits that are not for the benefit of all policyholders as a percentage of total assets is high, or in cases when the insurer has been determined to be troubled.
 Analysts may consider this assessment necessary in either of those cases because, once the insurer has moved into rehabilitation, the cash flow position of the insurer may deteriorate rapidly.

+Procedures / Data

+Review Annual Financial Statement – Schedule 3 Part 3 to determine if any concerns exist regarding special deposits.

+Ratio of book adjusted carrying value of total special deposits to total net admitted assets.

+Ratio of book adjusted carrying value of all other special deposits (not for the benefit of all policyholders) to total special deposits.

+Difference between the book adjusted carrying value and fair value of total special deposits.

+Additional Review Considerations

+Review the listing of special deposits held by the insurer not for the benefit of all policyholders and there is overall liquidity risk regarding the insurer, consider:

+The number of states in which the insurer has these types of deposits.
+The greater the number, the more difficult it could be for the domiciliary state to call on these deposits in a rehabilitation.

+The amount of concentration in any one particular state.

+Contact the domiciliary state or perform research to determine if any of the states have restrictions on the ability of those deposits to be called by the domiciliary state during a rehabilitation.

-Surrender and Withdrawal Activity
+Liquidity Strain of Surrender and Withdrawal Activity (Life/A&H)